From harmful UV rays to heat waves, the summer months can wreak havoc on your appearance if not adequately prepared.

-Burnt to a crisp but don’t have any after sun lotion?
+Burnt to a crisp and without any after sun lotion?
 Try slathering a little chilled yoghurt onto the affected area.

-Simply apply, let it sit for ten minutes and wash off with cool water, then pat-dry the skin.
-Plain yoghurt is better than fruit infused one, obviously.
+Simply apply, let it sit for ten minutes and wash off with cool water before patting the skin dry.
+Plain yoghurt is better than a fruit-infused one, obviously.

 Z – Zzzzzz

-Travel taking a toll on your skin?
-According to research, the optimum time for the body to repair itself is between the hours of 11pm and 3am, so to look your best with minimum effort apply Baxter of California’s AHA Night Cream just before bed.
+Longer days and shorter nights take their toll on the skin.
+According to research, the optimum time for the body to repair itself is between the hours of 11pm and 3am.